WUNDERY/wundery-designer/README.md

 <!-- toc stop -->

 ## Required files

 Only one file is required: the design master.
 You may choose an arbitray name, e.g. `master.html` or `index.html` but make sure to set it as master file in the branchbob designer.

+The file is the default active layout when visitors are browsing your online store and/or website.
+It usually renders the header content, footer content, navigation, and other global variables.

 ## Design configuration